jonathanconway/MovieBrowser/README.md

 They are used in [client.js](client.js) before mounting the app.

 > **Important**: since `react-intl` assumes `Intl` is already in the global scope, we can't import the fluxible app (which imports react-intl in some of its components) *before* polyfilling `Intl`.
 That's why you see in [client.js](src/client.js) `require("./app")` inside the in the `renderApp()` function, and not as `import` on the top of the file.

-### Internationalization, the flux way

-Lets talk about the data that `react-intl` needs to deliver translated content.
-Translated messages are saved in the [intl](src/intl) directory and shared between client and server using the [IntlStore](stores/IntlStore).

-This store listens to a `LOAD_INTL_SERVER` action dispatched by [IntlActionCreator](src/actions/IntlActionCreators.js).
-We execute this action **only server side** before rendering the `Html` component together with the usual `navigateAction`.
-This allows to dehydrate/rehydrate the store content.

-React-intl components need to have access to the `IntlStore`.
-Plus, since I'm using ES6 classes, I can't adopt the react-intl `Mixin` in my components.
-To solve this, I wrap the `Formatted*` components and make them available from [IntlComponents](src/utils/IntlComponents.js).

-### Sending the locale to the API

-While this is not required by the 500px API, we can send the current locale to the API so it can deliver localized content.
-This is made very easy by the Fetchr services, since they expose the `req` object: see for example the [photo service](src/services/photo.js).

 ## Development